tackvector/nvim/README.md

 ## NOTICE

-Please note that I am still working on this!
-I don't have as much free time on my hands as I used to and there are some broken bits right now.
+This config is half-baked.
+There's always something in here that I want to improve upon.
+If you use it or any of its parts, please be aware of that first.
-I will update this README when everything is functioning properly!
-For now, you can use it as an example of how you can structure plugins with Lazy.nvim!
-Thanks.
+If you have any questions, comments, concerns, or suggestions for me, I would love if you shared them with me!
+Any help with this process is greatly appreciated!

 ## *The short and sweet*
 My goals for this config were pretty straightforward: